Fraganya/twilio-hook/README.md

 # twilio-hook

-Simple Twilio Whatsapp Chatbot webhook built with Laravel.
+ twilio-hook is a Whatsapp chatbot webhook built with [Laravel](https://laravel.com/).
 ## Intro

-Easily serve a custom webhook for your twilio Whatsapp chatbot.
+twilio-hook is intended for anyone who wants to run a custom webhook that follows a USSD-like structure process.
+This is a step-by-step interaction.

-Intended for people who want to run a custom webhook that follows a USSD like structured process, thus a step by step interaction. i.e:
+ Example below:

 > Step 1 - Select Language:
 >
 >       1. English
 >       2. Chichewa
 >